 - 1. Click the menu Stresses > Pore pressures > Groundwater head. - 2.
 Select the menu File > Create animation.
-The corresponding window pops up.

-- 3. Define the name of the animation file and the location where it will be stored.
+The corresponding window pops up. - 3.
+Define the name of the animation file and the location where it will be stored.
 By default the program names it according to the project and stores it in the project folder.
 In the same way animations can be created to compare the development of pore pressures or flow field. - 4.
 Deselect the Initial phase and Phase 2, such that only Phase 1 is included in the animations and rename the animation accordingly.
-The Create animation window is shown in Figure 159 (on page 184):
+The Create animation window looks like this: